qi-yu/refugees-and-migration-framing-vocabulary/README.md

 The nine categories of issue frames are from our *Refugees and Migration Framing Schema* (RMFS), a schema developed in a theory-driven fashion.
 Both RMFV and RMFS are presented in:

-*Qi Yu & Anselm Fliethmann.
-(2021).
-"Frame detection in German political discourses: How far can we go without large-scale manual corpus annotation?".
-1st Workshop on Computational Linguistics for Political Text Analysis (CPSS).
-6th September, Düsseldorf, Germany/Online.*
+**Qi Yu & Anselm Fliethmann.
+2021.** Frame detection in German political discourses: How far can we go without large-scale manual corpus annotation?. *Journal for Language Technology and Computational Linguistics*, 35(2): 15–31

-For technical details of the creation of RMFV, please refer to the original paper (section 5).

 **Contributors:**
 Qi Yu, Anselm Fliethmann, Fabian Cloos, Hannah Horschke, Bibiane Neisser, Clara Oppenländer